War

 War Made Easy, a book by Norman Solomon, makes it clear that neither the press nor the government can be trusted.

 War Made Easy is now available on DVD.
-It will be shown at antiwar house parties across the country this summer and fall.
 To order the DVD and book your own screening, visit www.WarMadeEasyTheMovie.org. [more]

 Who would JESUS bomb?